emmawalshdev/The-Book-bar/testing.md

         - Confirm that a success message appears.
         - Confirm a redirect to the homepage.
         - Confirm that the correct book document is removed from the MongoDB books collection.
-        - Confirm that the Books added count on the profile page has updated.
+        - Confirm that the Books added count on the Profile page has updated.
-        - Confirm that the book card within the Books added section on the profile page dissapears.
+        - Confirm that the book card within the Books added section on the Profile page dissapears.

 **Edit review page**
 - Test access